flowdotnet/flow-python-client/README.rst

       my_coupons.description = 'A coupon flow that tracks the SmartSource RSS feed'

-      # an object that already has a Flow identitifer
+      # an object that already has a Flow identifier
       # will be updated when `save` is again invoked
       my_coupons.save()